samuelim01/tp/docs/UserGuide.md

 You can manage your vendors with the same set of commands as guests by replacing the `guest` keyword with `vendor`.
 The only distinction is that vendors require fewer fields for quick and efficient management.

-Feel free to explore each command in detail in the [next section](#5-features) of this guide.
+Feel free to explore each command in detail in the [Features](#5-features) section of this guide.
 For a quick recap on the commands we've just learnt, check out the [command summary](#9-command-summary).

 Happy planning, and may your wedding be everything you've dreamed of!